 DNA sequence; real world evidence analytics concept

-Real World Evidence Analytics in Cell and Gene Therapies: Today’s Research, Tomorrow’s Treatments
+Real-World Evidence in Cell and Gene Therapies

 Fifty years ago, scientists Theodore Friedmann and Richard Roblin supported the development of gene therapy techniques but noted significant challenges in developing gene therapies.
 In the subsequent five decades, important advances have occurred in gene and cell therapies — along with some setbacks.